-Another advantage of the recurring bill model is that it helps merchants predict their future cash flow easily.
+Another advantage of the recurring billing model is that it helps merchants predict their future cash flow easily.
 Since their customers are on a recurring payment plan, the chances of an unexpected financial crunch are reduced.

 Moreover, it helps companies provide accurate growth projections to investors and stakeholders.

-Choosing a Recurring Bill Software
+Choosing a Recurring Billing Software

 Here’s all you need to know.